The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 It was a simple sentiment, but brought people to silence for a moment.

 “I see there was very little by way of ransacking here.
 Looks mostly like abandonment.”
-He caught Scarlet’s eye.
+He nodded toward Scarlet.

-She nodded.
+She nodded back.
 “Some places were abandoned long ago.
 At this point, it doesn’t matter why.
 All that matters is restoring things.”

 “There we agree, Sera Esmerelda.”